 Ting-Ray highlights that one of the most important aspects of the area of work in which she is involved in working with quantitative data.
 Researchers need to have the ability to work with analytics and create reports based on these data.

-Thank you to Ting-Ray for taking part in our Thought Leadership series.
-If you'd like to get involved, please click here.
-Alternatively, we specialise in recruiting brilliant User Researchers.
-Click here to send us a job brief, and an expert member of our team will get in touch ASAP.
-If you are a candidate, and you are looking for a new job, click here to see our latest roles.
+Thank you to Ting-Ray for taking part in our Industry Insiders series.
+We specialise in recruiting brilliant User Researchers.
+Send us a job brief and an expert member of our team will get in touch as soon as possible, or if you are a candidate, and looking for a new job, get in touch to see our latest roles.

 While you are here, don't forget to check out some of our other brilliant User Experience articles: